-Everyone knows that good beer is made of three ingredients: grain, yeast and hops.
-However, it’s really not as simple as that.
+Everyone knows that good beer is made of three ingredients: grain, yeast, and hops.
+However, there’s a bit more to it than that.
 Here is everything you need to know about homebrewing ingredients.

 This is part of a series of posts on homebrewing.
 For more information about the equipment and steps involved with brewing beer, see Homebrewing 101.

-Malted Grain or Malt Extract
+1. Malted Grain or Malt Extract

 Using malt extract skips the whole process of extracting wort from the malted grains.
 It comes either as dry malt extract, or a liquid malt extract.
 If you want to use a malt extract, then be sure to follow a recipe that uses the particular kind of malt extract that you bought.
 They are not easily interchangeable in a recipe.

-Over time, specific strains of yeast have been cultivated to make beer, wine, etc. Each of the strains have been selected to ferment at particular temperatures and will influence the flavour of your beer.
+Over time, specific strains of yeast have been cultivated to make beer, wine, etc. Each of the strains has been selected to ferment at particular temperatures and will influence the flavor of your beer.
 So it’s best to use the yeasts recommended in the recipe, and follow the instructions on the yeast package for temperature and fermentation time.

 You can buy yeasts online or at your local homebrewing shop.

-Hops are a cone-shaped flower of a vine.
-They are used for flavour and as a preservative.
-They can be added several times throughout the brewing process.
+Hops are the cone-shaped flowers of a hop vine.
+They are used for flavor and as a preservative.
+And they can be added at different times throughout the brewing process.

 Water is a BIG part of beer.
 You don’t need distilled water, but you do want to avoid using bad-tasting tap water.
 Here’s a post on water, if you want to learn more about filtering water for brewing (and other types of fermentation).

-Irish moss is seaweed that you can buy either in powdered form or as dried leaves.
+Irish moss is a seaweed that you can buy either in powdered form or as dried leaves.
 It is added in the last 20 minutes of boiling to clarify the beer.
-It caused the proteins from the wort to clump together and fall to the bottom of the boiling pot so they can be filtered out.
+It causes the proteins from the wort to clump together and fall to the bottom of the boiling pot so they can be filtered out.

 Sugars are added to beer for two main reasons: